Dual-Use: Agriculture and Solar Photovoltaics

 What types of land can dual-use systems be installed on?

-For a dual-use system to qualify for compensation as an Agricultural Solar Tariff Generation Unit under the SMART regulation, it must be installed on property officially defined as Land in Agricultural Use or Prime Agricultural Farmland.
+For a dual-use system to qualify for compensation as an ASTGU under the SMART regulation, it must be installed on land officially defined as Land in Agricultural Use or Important Agricultural Farmland:

-Land in Agricultural Use is defined under Mass General Law 61A.
-If your land is taxed as agricultural land under Chapter 61A, or has been within the last five years, it qualifies as Agricultural under the regulation.
-If you are not sure of the tax status of your land, contact your town tax assessors’ office.
+- Land in Agricultural Use is land used for agricultural or horticultural production, as defined under Mass General Law 61A Sections 1 & 2.
+If your land is or could be taxed as agricultural land under Chapter 61A, or has been within the last five years, it qualifies as Agricultural for the purposes of the SMART regulation.
+If you are not sure of the tax status of your land, contact your municipal tax assessors’ office.

-- Select “Prime Farmland Soils,” which will add it to the list of “Active Data Layers” under “Legend.”
+Select “Prime Farmland Soils,” which will add it to the list in the bottom right portion of the screen.

-- You can then find for your property by zooming in to the Massachusetts map, or entering a street address into the “Search for a location” box.
-To qualify as Prime Agricultural Farmland, the land must be in dark green – identified in the Legend as “All Areas are Prime Farmland.”
+You can then find for your property by zooming in to the Massachusetts map, or entering a street address into the “Enter a location” box.
+To qualify as Important Agricultural Farmland, the land must be in one of the brownish-green colors identified as prime farmland soils in the box on the bottom right.

-You can have an additional canopy or building-mounted PV system on the same parcel of land as a dual-use array, but there are significant restrictions regarding placement of additional ground-mounted PV arrays on the same property or parcels adjacent to a dual-use system.
+You can establish an additional canopy or building-mounted PV system on the same parcel of land as a dual-use array, but there are significant restrictions regarding placement of additional ground-mounted PV arrays on the same property or parcels adjacent to a dual-use system.
+For more information, see DOER’s guidance on project segmentation: https://www.mass.gov/doc/land-use-and-siting-guideline-clean-draft-092221/download.

 What system parameters are required for dual-use arrays?

-Under the Agricultural Solar Tariff Generation Unit Guideline, dual-use systems incorporating the following design parameters will be reviewed in an expedited process:
+Under the ASTGU Guideline, dual-use systems incorporating the following design parameters will be reviewed in an expedited process:

-- System Size.
-The capacity (rated electricity production) of the system must be no more than 2 MW.
+- System Size: The capacity (rated electricity production) of the system must be no more than 5 MW AC.

 - Height: The lowest edge of the panel must be at least 8 feet above the ground for a fixed tilt panel system, or 10 feet at horizontal position for tracking systems.

-- Agricultural Use: The system should be designed to optimize a balance between electrical generation and agricultural production, and the land must be under continuous agricultural production over the 20-year SMART program period.
+- Agricultural use: The system should be designed to optimize a balance between electrical generation and agricultural production, and the land must be under continuous agricultural production over the 20-year SMART program period.
+Documentation must be provided to MA DOER demonstrating the compatibility of the solar system design with the proposed agricultural crops and estimated productivity.
+If the system is on Important Agricultural Farmland, the applicant must demonstrate a minimum of three years of production of the proposed agricultural crop preceding the submission of a SMART application.

 If you believe these design parameters are not appropriate for your particular situation, you can apply for a waiver for one or more provisions.
-The waiver application process requires submission of detailed documentation to MA DOER, demonstrating that the proposed alternative design parameters will meet the intention of the regulation (see the Agricultural Solar Tariff Generation Unit Guideline for further details).
+The waiver application process requires submission of detailed documentation to MA DOER, demonstrating that the proposed alternative design parameters will meet the intention of the regulation.
+Refer to the SMART ASTGU Guideline for further details: https://www.mass.gov/doc/guideline-regarding-the-definition-of-agricultural-solar-tariff-generation/download

 What is the financial compensation associated with a dual-use system?

-Qualifying solar PV systems receive a base compensation rate of $0.14-$0.26 per kilowatt-hour (kWh) of electricity produced, depending on the size of the system and the local utility supplier (e.g. National Grid, Eversource).
+Qualifying solar PV systems receive a base compensation rate of $0.14-$0.26 per kilowatt-hour (kWh) of electricity produced, depending on the size of the system and the local electricity utility (e.g. National Grid, Eversource).
+As solar facilities are approved to participate in the SMART program and solar capacity is added to the electricity grid, this base rate declines at a rate of 4% per capacity block.
 Dual-use systems qualifying as Agricultural Solar Tariff Generation Units receive an additional $0.06 per kWh.
-As capacity is added to the electric grid, this base rate declines at a rate of 4% per capacity block.
-For more details, please see the CEE Fact Sheet entitled SMART Program Incentives for Solar Arrays on Farms.
+For more details, please see the CEE Fact Sheet entitled Site Information to Gather When Calculating SMART Incentives (https://ag.umass.edu/clean-energy/fact-sheets/site-information-to-gather-when-calculating-smart-incentives).

 What documentation do I need to apply?

 All solar PV systems applying to qualify under the SMART program must submit a Statement of Qualification Application to the Massachusetts Department of Energy Resources (MA DOER).
 The application information must be submitted by the solar system owner, in consultation with the solar developer.
-The application process is detailed under the “Apply” tab on the SMART program website.
-Dual-use systems applying to qualify as Agricultural Solar Tariff Generation Units must also apply for a Pre-Determination Letter from MA DOER, using a Pre-Determination Form.
+The application process is detailed under the “Apply” tab on the SMART program website (http://masmartsolar.com).

 What are the annual reporting requirements?

-In order to continue to qualify for financial compensation over the 20-year SMART program period, the owners or managers of Agricultural Solar Tariff Generation Units must submit annual reports.
+In order to continue to qualify for financial compensation over the 20-year SMART program period, the owners or managers of ASTGUs must submit annual reports.
 The reporting form, which is currently under development, will require reporting of the following information: